This topic is a linked part of a larger work: “Edgeryders OÜ Company Manual”

 What clients want to know is how you are going to fix the problem.
 Period.
 They want to know you are on top of things at all times.
 This never means lying or obscuring the truth.
 Just having a credible plan and keeping them up to date with how things are progressing.
-Remember, clients are not interested in excuses for why you cannot do something and they are definitely not interested in whining.
+Remember, clients are not interested in excuses for why you cannot do something.

 OH NO!
 SOMEONE FUCKED UP!!
 What do I do?
 When things go wrong, ideally when you first start to feel things are not running smoothly ask for help immediately!!.
 There are five directors Matthias Ansorg, Nadia EL-Imam, Alberto Cottica, Noemi Salantiu and John Coate (with some limited support from Patrick Andrews).
 Their job is to support you and other community members.
 So write them and ask for help when you are uncertain or need help with a client project: email@example.com

 If we on the other hand see you are struggling with any of the above (e.g. if a client or subcontractor complains) this is how we deal with it:

 We let you know what is happening and have a chat about how to fix it

 Where it is super urgent we will just ask you to get certain things done to fix the problem